privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     details about coordinators.
 For non-production testing it's better to set this to false to begin with and then set this to true before enabling production.
 For processing production requests this flag must be true, otherwise requests will not be decrypted successfully.
+    `enclave_enable_debug_mode` should be set to `false` if the attestation check is enabled for coordinators.
+Attestation check is enabled on all production instances, and might be disabled for testing purposes only on staging/dev environments.

 -   **vpc_cidr_block**